nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 Structure and indentation
 -------------------------

 NESTML uses Python-like indentation to group statements into blocks.
 Leading white spaces (spaces or tabs) determine the level of indentation.
 There is no prescribed indentation depth, as long as each individual block maintains a consistent level.
 To indicate the end of a block, the indentation of subsequent statements (after the block) must again be on the same indentation level as the code before the block has started.
-The different kinds of blocks can be :ref:`Block types`, :ref:`Functions`, or :ref:`Control structures`.
+The different kinds of blocks can be :ref:`Functions`, :ref:`Control structures`, or any of the block in :ref:`Block types`.
 As an example, the following neuron model is written with our recommended indentation level of 4 spaces:

 .. code-block:: nestml